lauraschauer/project-kb/prospector/evaluation/README.md

 # Evaluation

 This folder contains any files related to evaluating Prospector.
-There are two types of files:
+There are three types of files:

-1. **Script Files**: To run Prospector on a batch of CVEs, or to obtain and save a batch of CVEs.
+1. **General Script Files**: To run Prospector on a batch of CVEs, or to obtain and save a batch of CVEs.
+2. **Experiment-specific Script Files**: Are found in the experiments folders - there is a specific folder for each experiment.
-2. **Data Files**: These contain either fetched CVE data or Prospector results.
+3. **Data Files**: These contain either fetched CVE data or Prospector results.

 ## File Structure